wrapl/minilang/docs/library/string.rst

 :mini:`meth (String: string) / (Pattern: regex): list` Returns a list of substrings from :mini:`String` by splitting around occurences of :mini:`Pattern`.
-   If :mini:`Pattern` contains a subgroup then only the subgroup matches are removed from the output substrings.
+   If :mini:`Pattern` contains subgroups then only the subgroup matches are removed from the output substrings.

    .. code-block:: mini